-Signing up to Struggle Dales sportive in 2020?
+Signing up to Struggle Dales sportive?
 Here Struggle's Director and Yorkshire resident Matt Mannakee talks you through our playground of Yorkshire climbs, all featuring in Struggle Dales sportive.
 Here's what to expect when you hit the hardest climbs of the Yorkshire Dales...

 1. Park Rash